Here are the Best Places to Visit in Australia – As Told By Fellow Bloggers!

 Recommended by Greta from Greta’s Travels

 The Daintree Rainforest is the oldest rainforest in the world.
 It had a surface area of 1200km squared and is one of the largest areas of tropical rainforest in Australia, and also one of the richest natural environments in the world.
-It’s located a short drive away from Cairns and you can easily visit it on a day trip from Cairns.
+It’s located a short drive away if you stay in Cairns and you can easily visit Daintree on a day trip from Cairns.

 We did an organised tour that took us crocodile spotting on a river cruise on the Daintree River, walking around the rainforest, swimming in (crocodile free!) freshwater creeks, feeding wallabies, and to beautiful viewpoints over the rainforest and sea.
 All throughout the day our guide taught us about local flora and fauna, and the impact human influence is having on the Daintree Rainforest and how we can reduce it.